As professional individuals and astute market participants, the ability to decipher market behaviour through Intermarket…

-Implementing volatility based strategies inherently involves risks.
-The forex market is unpredictable, often fluctuating due to various factors such as economic news, political developments or release of data.
+Implementing volatility-based strategies inherently involves risks.
+The forex market is unpredictable, often fluctuating due to various factors such as economic news, political developments or the release of data.
 Therefore, even with a well-planned strategy, the market can turn against your predictions causing potential losses.
 Additionally, utilizing leverage – an essential tool in forex trading – in a volatile market can amplify losses if not properly managed.

 Diversification as a Risk Management Strategy

 One way to mitigate these risks is through diversification.
 This means expanding your trading portfolio by investing in a variety of currency pairs.
 It is a risk management technique that aims to spread the risk of loss by diversifying the investment across various financial instruments.
 If one currency pair takes a hit due to volatility, the loss may be offset by gains from other currency pairs.